-When you work at Chasnoff Mungia Pepping & Stribling PLLC, you join a successful and dedicated legal team where collaboration and creativity is encouraged.
+When you work at Chasnoff Mungia Pepping & Stribling LLP, you join a successful and dedicated legal team where collaboration and creativity is encouraged.
 If you are ready to get first-hand experience at an innovative law firm, contact us today to learn about our open positions

 We are a collaborative work place.
 Our attorneys work closely with staff and promote a cooperative atmosphere where out of the box thinking is greatly encouraged.
 We work in teams on each matter, and we expect each team member to be an active participant—continuously thinking about the matter and contributing to the case strategy.
 We have found that this process ensures our clients receive the highest quality service.
 Our commitment to success is not limited to our clients; it extends to our employees.
 We want each employee to thrive in his or her role and career, and we help our employees do this by providing training and learning opportunities so they can grow individually and with our firm.

 We hold ourselves to the highest standards.
 We are always looking for qualified attorneys to join our team.
 If you’re interested, please send your resume to firstname.lastname@example.org.

 Diversity is one of our firm’s core values.
 Our door is open to the highest caliber employees, regardless of race, age, religion, gender identity, sexual orientation, ethnicity, or any other means of identification.
 We believe that differences in backgrounds, experiences, cultures, and personal characteristics enhance our workplace environment and improve the quality of our service to our clients.
 To join our firm in its commitment to success, the only requirements are dedication, an eagerness to learn, and a readiness to take on any challenge.